reymon359/how-to-live/advices/You shouldn't avoid communication/index.md

 ---
-name: 'You shouldn't avoid communication'
+name: "You shouldn't avoid communication"
 Categories: ['Communication', 'Respect', 'Community']
 ---
 # You shouldn't avoid communication

-We, as humans, need to communicate with each other to understand ourselves.
+We, as humans, need to communicate with each other to understand ourselves and grow together.

-You should not avoid these situations, the opposite, you should embrace them.
+Sometimes you will find yourself in situations where you can begin a conversation but also pass without any issue.
+Try not to pass and avoid these communications, instead, embrace them.

+If you find yourself in doubt about whether to start a conversation with a stranger, think that it will only bring you positive things.
+Every human is a whole world and has a huge knowledge of that world.
+You don't know how many things you may learn from a talk with a random stranger.

+Don't force them, either.
+Sometimes the other person will not want to communicate, or the situation is not appropriate.

 Communicating and, especially, listening, is the best way to understand something or someone.

-If you find yourself in doubt about whether to start a conversation with someone unknown, think that it is only going to bring you positive things.
-Think about everything that person knows, and you can learn from them.

-The more you communicate, the more knowledge is shared and the more you will learn about an issue.
+The more you communicate, the more knowledge shared, the more you will learn.

 If you have a problem and need help, ask for it, communicate.